matiascabello/nft-metadata-generator/README.md

 ## 1) Create images

-For testing purposes, this repository includes a script that automatically generates 20 plain-colored images at random.
+For testing purposes, this repository includes a [script](https://github.com/matiascabello/sublimart/tree/main/image-generator) that automatically generates 20 plain-colored images at random.

 ## 2) Upload images to ipfs

 The generated images must be uploaded to a storage bucket.
-In this case, NFT.Storage was used.
+In this case, [NFT.Storage](https://nft.storage/) was used.

-For a neat bulk upload process, we can use the NFT UP tool, which is provided and maintained by NFT.Storage.
+For a neat bulk upload process, we can use the [NFTUp](https://nft.storage/docs/how-to/nftup/) tool, which is provided and maintained by NFT.Storage.https://nft.storage/

 Once all the images are successfully uploaded, copy the CID of the newly created directory in NFT.Storage.